indilib/indi/3rdparty/indi-asicam/README.md

 XML fragment provided, but keep in mind the problem with multiple cameras.

+AVAILABLE CONTROLS

+You can set the exposure time and the gain (in the range between 1 and
+100) You can also change the USB Bandwidth control.
+It defaults to -1 which mean auto.
+If you have problems with overload USB bus try a value between 40 and 80.
+For example on ARM systems it's advised to set a value of 40 if you find problems with many broken frames.

 TESTING

 The driver was tested with OpenPHD and KStars/EKOS as a remote INDI